themesberg/flowbite/content/components/card.md

 </div>
 {{< /example >}}

-## With action button
+## Card with action button

-Group a series of buttons together on a single line or stack them in a vertical column.
+Use the following example of a card element if you also want to have an action button.

 {{< example >}}
 <div class="bg-white shadow-md border border-gray-200 rounded-lg max-w-sm">